 7. When do I need to charge EU VAT?

 Ideally you need to capture the appropriate EU VAT due in the EU country where your buyer is residing during the checkout process (just like you do with UK VAT).
 Easiest way to do this is by applying the appropriate country VAT rate once you've captured your buyer’s delivery address and country.
 A handy list of EU VAT rates applied by all the EU countries can be found by clicking here.
 However you account for the EU VAT, at the very least you'll want to take the appropriate payments on your checkout that will cover the VAT that will be due in your monthly IOSS return, which your appointed EU Intermediary will do for you, and let you know how much you owe.
 Remember not to charge UK sales VAT at checkout!

-8. How do I make sure that my IOSS ID is used by EU customs?
+8. How do I make sure that my IOSS number is used by EU customs?

-9. What do I need to do with my IOSS ID number?
+9. What do I need to do with my IOSS number?

 Firstly, contact us and help you get an intermediary appointed (see point 6 above)!
-The process the intermediary will follow is a lot easier than the current system of sending DDP etc. It’s pretty much like doing an HMRC quarterly VAT return, except they'll be doing it on your new IOSS ID number on the website of the country it’s registered in.
+The process the intermediary will follow is pretty much like doing an HMRC quarterly VAT return, except they'll be doing it on your new IOSS number on the website of the country it’s registered in.
 Once you’re all set up, they’ll know how much EU VAT you have to pay, based on your EU sales and the EU VAT you charged.
 Remember, you have already charged and banked the EU VAT that is due at checkout (see point 7 above).
 Just like you would account for HMRC UK sales VAT that you need to pay HMRC - save it ready to settle up with the EU via your intermediary, for the monthly return.